 Fun fact: Arizona is home to more certified Dark Sky Places than any other U.S. state.
 And no country outside the U.S. can rival the state's 14 dark-sky communities and parks.

 Arizona helped birth the dark-sky preservation movement when, in 2001, the International Dark-Sky Association designated Flagstaff as the world's very first Dark Sky Place for the city's commitment to protecting its stargazing-friendly night skies.
-Since then, four other Arizona communities—Sedona, Big Park, Camp Verde and Fountain Hills—have earned Dark Sky status from the IDA.
+Since then, five other Arizona communities—Sedona, Big Park, Camp Verde, Fountain Hills and Thunder Mountain Pootseev Nightsky—have earned Dark Sky status from the IDA.

 Arizona also boasts nine Dark Sky Parks, defined by the IDA as lands with "exceptional quality of starry nights and a nocturnal environment that is specifically protected for its scientific, natural, educational, cultural heritage, and/or public enjoyment."
 The most famous of these is Grand Canyon National Park, where remarkably beautiful night skies lend draw-dropping credence to the Park Service's reminder that "half the park is after dark."